LifeInvaderr/README-Generator/README.md

   ## Description
-  With this project, you will be able to create a formatted README file after answering a series of questions
+  With this project, you will be able to create a formatted README file after answering a series of questions.

   ## Table of Contents
   * [Installation](#installation)